-Please Note: In accordance with our policy stated in the SUNY Delhi College Catalog, the Office of Admissions will not accept Petitions for Readmission (On-Campus Programs Only) after August 11, 2017 for the Fall 2017 Semester.
+Please Note: In accordance with our policy stated in the SUNY Delhi College Catalog, the Office of Admissions will not accept Petitions for Readmission (On-Campus Programs Only) after January 6, 2021 for the Spring 2021 Semester and August 13, 2021 for the Fall 2021 semester.

 All students who have had a break in time during their studies at SUNY Delhi, who did not request an official leave, must petition to return.

 - The Petition for Readmission must be received by the Office of Admissions at least one month before the proposed date of readmission.

 - A $40 non-refundable fee is required prior to processing this Petition for Readmission form.

 - Copy of all additional official college transcript(s) - academic transcripts are required for all colleges attended, whether you received credit or not.

 - Send all required documentation to:

 - Students academically dismissed in the fall must wait until the following fall to return.
 Those dismissed in the spring semester may return the following fall semester.

 - Completing the required course work does not guarantee readmission.